Pyramids of Giza History | Construction, Timeline & More

 Pyramids of Giza History

-Later Egyptian Kings
+Later Egyptian kings

 c.
 1570–1069 BC

 By the time of the New Kingdom (1570–1069 BC), the Giza complex was still an active site.
 The Pharaohs Thutmose I, Amenhotep II, and Thutmose IV built various temples near the Sphinx.
-Later kings such as Tutankhamun and Ramesses II also added new structures at the complex.
+Later kings such as Tutankhamun and Ramesses II also added new structures to the complex.

 Pyramdis of Giza History